The Irish Endocrine Society has the following funding opportunities available:

 2015: Dr Paul McMullen and Dr Karen Mullan: "Iodine and selenium deficiency and the effect on thyroid function tests in pregnancy"

-The Irish Endocrine Society invites applications for three (€2,000) Irish Endocrine Society Summer Student Research Bursaries to encourage promising undergraduate students, medical students to pursue careers in endocrinology.
+The Irish Endocrine Society invites applications for two (€2,000) Irish Endocrine Society Summer Student Research Bursaries to encourage promising undergraduate students, medical students to pursue careers in endocrinology.
 The Society provides a stipend to each student award recipient to participate in research projects under the guidance of a Society member for 8 to 12 weeks during the summer.
-Recipients are invited to attend the Society's Annual Meeting and submit their research.
+Successful applicants of 2026 IES Summer Student Bursaries must be prepared to submit their findings by abstract to the IES Annual Meeting in 2027.

 Application Requirements

-• Applications to be submitted directly to: Professor Edna Roche at [email protected] noting “IES SS Research Bursaries” as the Subject Heading.
+- Applications to be submitted directly to: Dr Sinead Glackin at sinead.glackin1@hse.ie noting “IES Summer Student Bursaries 2026” as the Subject Heading.

-In addition, the Irish Endocrine Society are delighted to offer a further two (€2,000) Summer Student Research Bursaries in conjunction with the HRB Diabetes collaborative Clinical Trial Network (DC-CTN).
+In addition, the Irish Endocrine Society is delighted to offer a further two (€2,000) Summer Student Research Bursaries in conjunction with the HRB Diabetes collaborative Clinical Trial Network (DC-CTN) for Diabetes research projects.
 If applicants would like to be considered for the HRB DC-CTN bursaries, please indicate this in your applications.
+Successful applicants of 2026 DCCTN Bursaries must be prepared to submit their findings by abstract to the IES Annual Meeting in 2027.

 Application Requirements

-• An additional requirement for the Irish Endocrine Society HRB DC-CTN bursaries is that the Mentor be a member of the HRB Diabetes Collaborative Clinical Trial Network, details here Diabetes-Collaborative-Brand-Book.
+- An additional requirement for the Irish Endocrine Society HRB DC-CTN bursaries is that the Mentor be a member of the HRB Diabetes Collaborative Clinical Trial Network.

-• Applications to be submitted directly to: Professor Edna Roche at [email protected] noting “IES SS Research Bursaries” as the Subject Heading
+- Applications to be submitted directly to: Dr Sinead Glackin at sinead.glackin1@hse.ie noting “IES Summer Student Bursaries 2026” as the Subject Heading.

-• The closing date for receipt of applications is 26th April 2024.
+- The closing date for receipt of applications is 30th April 2026 midnight.

 The bursaries will be awarded following successful competition at the discretion of the IES Committee.